Welcome to today's edition of the Rush 24-7 podcast.

 Private sector employers continued to cut jobs in March, highlighting the challenges still facing the nation's job market.

-According to a report released yesterday, automatic data processing, which processes paychecks for one in every six U.S. employees said private sector employers cut payrolls by 23,000 jobs in March, marking the smallest monthly decline since February of 2008.
+According to a report released yesterday, automatic data processing, which processes paychecks for one in every six U.S. employees, said private sector employers cut payrolls by 23,000 jobs in March, marking the smallest monthly decline since February of 2008.

-There are over a million of them that are going to be eventually totaled on the uh on the unemployment rolls or the employment rolls, but they're temporary.
+And even with, even with the 100,000 census workers that are going to be, and that's just this month, there are over a million of them that are going to be eventually totaled on the unemployment rolls or the employment rolls, but they're temporary.

-Uh the fact of the matter is unemployment is going to be reported as 9.8%.
+The fact of the matter is, unemployment is going to be reported as 9.8%, up one-tenth of a percentage point.

 That's the best guesstimate now.

-Uh and so the private sector continues to shrink by design and on purpose.
+And so the private sector continues to shrink by design and on purpose.

 The decline surprised many economists.